 Notable milestones since Dr. Papazian’s appointment include the groundbreaking for the Interdisciplinary Science Building—the first new SJSU academic building in 30 years—and approval of plans to build a Science Park.
 She spearheaded a series of Town Hall events hosted by SJSU’s Institute for the Study of Sport, Society and Social Change, launched a full renovation of the South Campus Athletics Fields, developed the East Side Promise [pdf] program to support talented local students, and, working collaboratively with the university community, launched a ten-year strategic plan, Transformation 2030, that positions SJSU for long-term excellence in the 21st century in the nation’s tenth largest city.

-In January 2020, Dr. Papazian brought a group of government and civic leaders together on the SJSU campus to announce the university’s plans to redevelop state-owned property in downtown San Jose to help meet the affordable housing needs of faculty, staff, and students, as well as to announce short and long term strategies to address the needs of SJSU’s most vulnerable students.
+In January 2020, Dr. Papazian brought a group of government and civic leaders together on the SJSU campus to announce the university’s plans to redevelop state-owned property in downtown San Jose to help meet the affordable housing needs of faculty, staff, and graduate students, as well as to announce short and long term strategies to address the needs of SJSU’s most vulnerable students.

 Before coming to San José State, Dr. Papazian served as president of Southern Connecticut State University in New Haven, Connecticut, for nearly five years.
 She strengthened programs supporting the successful transition of first-year and transfer students.
 She established a vision for SCSU’s first-ever comprehensive philanthropic campaign and helped secure a $3 million gift and a $1.2 million bequest to establish its first endowed chair.
 Under her leadership the university opened its new Academic Laboratory and Science Building and expanded international education and study abroad programs.
 She also worked to increase research opportunities for undergraduate students and expand scholarships to support student recruitment, retention, and completion.